 9 Interviews is a Perkle Production and Brandy Parris / Spencer Schaffner collaborative project.
 It provides a hilarious take on MLA interviews and is creatively designed by one of our own faculty members.

-Center students often form informal reading groups for a wide variety of purposes: individual classes, Special Field exam preparation, dissertation writing, the Illinois Program for Research in the Humanities (IPRH), etc. If you are interested in organizing or joining such a group, just ask!
+Center students often form reading groups for a wide variety of purposes: individual classes, intrest in learning more about a topic (such as social justice), special field exam preparation, dissertation writing, or through the Illinois Program for Research in the Humanities (IPRH).
+See our Reading and Working Groups page for more information.

 Graduate students enrolled in the Department of English are required to pass a Special Field Examination, which is comparable to the preliminary oral exams required by other departments across campus.
 The Special Field examination is designed to probe students' knowledge in one or more areas within the larger field of Writing Studies.
 See our Special Field Exam Resources for more information.